 Dr. Barksdale Pullen

-Barksdale Pullen is originally from Hattiesburg, MS and his wife Bo is from Amory, MS. They have three grown children, Bob who is a High School math teacher in Jacksonville, FL, and daughter Katie is married and is a missionary in Nicaragua, and daughter Maddie works as an Asst Manager in a Bridal Shoppe in Tallahassee, FL.
+Barksdale Pullen is originally from Hattiesburg, MS and his wife Bo is from Amory, MS. They have three grown children, and one grandchild.
+His son Bob is a High School math teacher in Jacksonville, FL, and daughter Katie is married and is a missionary in Nicaragua, and daughter Maddie works as an Asst Manager in a Bridal Shoppe in Tallahassee, FL.

-He has served at Christ Presbyterian Church in Nashville, TN; The Kirk of the Hills in St. Louis, MO; and the last fourteen years at Wildwood Presbyterian Church in Tallahassee, FL.
+He has served at Christ Presbyterian Church in Nashville, TN; The Kirk of the Hills in St. Louis, MO; and at Wildwood Presbyterian Church in Tallahassee, FL.
 He came to First Presbyterian Church in Janurary 2020.
 He enjoys archery, the Lord of the Rings trilogy, and some of his favorite authors are

 RC Sproul, Ed Stetzer and Tim Keller.